-This picture is about you, its your closeup, your moment!
-So show a little of who you are and why a customer should be just as drawn to you as they are to your product.
-Remember to stay loose, don’t tense up and show everyone an authentic image of who you are.
+This picture is about you, so be sure to show a little of who you are and why a customer should be just as drawn to you as they are to your product.
+Remember to stay loose, don’t tense up and make the image authentic to you.

 4) MATCH WITH YOUR BRAND

 If your brand is all about colour and prints, is a plain white background really the best way to showcase yourself and what you do?
 Whilst the headshot is about showcasing you, you also want people to instantly relate the image to your brand and products so making sure that you are showing a similar ‘vibe’ is key.